shyamvalsan/HugoBlog/content/blog/2020-07-19-can-machines-think.md

 ---
 title: Can machines think?
 author: Shyam Valsan
-date: '2020-07-18'
+date: '2020-07-19'
-slug: CanMachinesThink
+slug: can-machines-think
 categories:
+  - machine learning
   - AI
 tags:
-  - Artificial Intelligence
   - AI
-  - GPT
   - Turing
+  - machine learning
-  - Think
+  - data science
 ---

-Can machines think?

 In his 1950 paper "Computing Machinery and Intelligence", Alan Turing starts by considering the question "Can machines think?”
 Turing believed that this question can be answered and proceeded to devise a test to do this - he started by changing the question from a philosophical one to a practical one while keeping the spirit of the question alive, the new question was "Can a machine act indistinguishably from the way a thinker (human being) acts?".
 Turing suggests the scenario of an imitation game played through means of text where a human interrogates the player on the other end while trying to determine if the player is a human or not.
 The "Turing Test" would pass if the human interrogator can no longer reliably determine if the player is a human or a machine, despite all means of interrogation.